Key Resources for Hospitality, Events, Aviation & Tourism

 Where else can you find academic journal articles?

 Although we recommend you begin your search on Discover via the library home page, you may wish to continue your search using some other resources.

 We recommend using Library Search on the Library web page initially but Google Scholar can be a great search tool for finding open access journal articles.

 Open access articles are freely available to view – sometimes journals themselves are entirely open access and sometimes the author has paid a charge to make their particular article open access.
 Some of the articles you find on Google Scholar may not necessarily be the published version, rather it may be the authors final version that they submitted before publisher logos etc. may not be added.
 In terms of content they will likely be the same.

-What is the difference between Google Scholar and Discover?
+What is the difference between Google Scholar and Library Search?

-Discover is searching and prioritising the resources we subscribe to.
+Library Search is searching and prioritising the resources we subscribe to and have paid for.
 Google Scholar may search wider resources and you get more results but you will have access to the same articles regardless of which tool you use.
 Google results will be organised in a different order and it is more likely that you will find articles where you cannot access the full text.

 Keep in mind that when you use Google Scholar, you will only be able to access the full article if it is open access or it is included within Sunderland subscriptions.

 Journal articles at public libraries (Access to Research)

 Many public libraries opt-in to a scheme called Access to Research which gives access to academic research to members of the public – and students can benefit from this too.